-As stated there is no best shaft to use, if you are a watcher of darts and new to the game you will notice all darters will have their own preference in shaft length and type, plastic, metal & nylon.
+As stated, there is no best shaft to use, if you are a watcher of darts and new to the game you will notice all darters will have their own preference in shaft length and type, plastic, metal & nylon.

 When choosing a dart, it is best to try it first.
-As there are not many dedicated dart shops around it isn’t always possible to throw them in the store at a practise board.
+As there are not many dedicated dart shops around it isn’t always possible to throw them in the store at a Practice board.
 But if you know anyone that plays asked if they will allow you to have a throw of their darts, this way you are more likely to find a weight that suits you.
 Choosing a shaft and flight to go with the dart can be as equally as difficult as choosing a dart.

 Short shafts tend to move the centre of gravity of the dart towards the front end of the barrel.
-For good throwing most dart throwers hold their darts at this point so if you hold your darts at the front end of the barrel the short shafts might be best suited to your throw.
+For good throwing, most dart throwers hold their darts at this point so if you hold your darts at the front end of the barrel the short shafts might be best suited to your throw.
 Long shaft will effectively move the centre of gravity of the dart towards the back, so if you throw your darts holding them at the back of the dart a long shaft my suit you better than short shafts.

-Shafts can be made from several different materials, if you use aluminium shafts it is always best to add a rubber washer to the threaded end to prevent the shaft undoing while in use.
+Shafts can be made from several different materials, if you use aluminium shafts it is always best to add a rubber washer to the threaded end to prevent the shaft from undoing while in use.
 Plastic shafts don’t require washers, but if you are playing on a floor with a hard surface beware, should you be unfortunate to have a bounce out hard surfaces can break shafts leaving the screwed end firmly in the barrel of the dart.
-Nylon shaft are less likely to break in this way.
+Nylon shafts are less likely to break in this way.

 It seems we have come full circle with the re-emergence of the Shaft-Flight combo as seem above.
 This time the flight is more in keeping with the standard dart flight most of us tend to use.
 To see more about the development of the dart flight from earlier feathers and paper up to today’s vast array of sharps sizes and materials visit the dart flights page.